This post may contain affiliate links.

 The Restaurant Area

 When we went we were led to the Restaurant Area.
-Seriously, that’s what it’s called.
+Yup, that’s what it’s called.

 The Restaurant Area had two long tables and a side wall buffet, not a masterpiece in sight.
 I couldn’t help thinking the decor wasn’t much more elaborate than its name.